codeceptjs/CodeceptJS/docs/pageobjects.md

 ## Page Fragments

-In a similar manner CodeceptJS allows you to generate **PageFragments** and any other are abstraction by running `go` command with `--type` (or `-t`) option:
+Similarly, CodeceptJS allows you to generate **PageFragments** and any other abstractions by running the `go` command with `--type` (or `-t`) option:

 ```sh
 npx codeceptjs go --type fragment
 ```

 Page Fragments represent autonomous parts of a page, like modal boxes, components, widgets.
-Technically they are the same as PageObject but conceptually they are a bit different.
+Technically, they are the same as PageObject but conceptually they are a bit different.
-For instance, it is recommended that Page Fragment to include a root locator of a component.
+For instance, it is recommended that Page Fragment includes a root locator of a component.
-Methods of page fragment can use `within` block to narrow scope to a root locator:
+Methods of page fragments can use `within` block to narrow scope to a root locator:

 ```js
 const { I } = inject();